 Every time you fill up your gas tank, you can feel the difference.

-Okay, gas prices of late have come down, but now with war raging in the Widd Middle East, I wouldn't be surprised if they go back up again.
+Okay, gas prices of late have come down, but now with war raging in the Middle East, I wouldn't be surprised if they go back up again.

 And we're still importing energy from countries that hate us, which is never a good idea for national security.

-And we should be the most energy dominant country.
+And we should be the most energy-dominant country.

-The inherited energy independence.
+He inherited energy independence.

 That only happened under Trump for the first time in 75 years.